World Federation Against Drugs

-The WFAD comprises organisations, institutions and in special cases individuals who accept and observe the conditions for membership.
-The WFAD may grant membership and has final jurisdiction as regards the membership of such organisations, in accordance with this Constitution.
+The WFAD comprises organizations, institutions and individuals who accept and observe the conditions for membership.
+The WFAD may grant or refuse membership and has final jurisdiction as regards the membership of such organizations, in accordance with this Constitution.

-Membership requires an annual fee to WFAD as determined by our International Board.
+Membership requires an annual fee as determined by the International Board.

 1. Full Membership

 Full membership in the WFAD may be granted to any organization, any institution, or any foundation, that:

 • Requires its members to lead a life free from the use of illicit drugs;